Anne Percy, Countess of Northumberland: Exile

 The Northern Rebellion failed due to its poor planning and lack of proper organization.
 After the insurrection was put down by Baron Hunsdon's troops, Anne and Percy fled to Scotland, where they sought refuge with Hector Graham of Harlaw, a Border outlaw.
-In January 1570 she stayed at Ferniehirst Castle and Hume Castle.
+Her jewels were stolen by James Ormiston.
+In January 1570, she stayed at Ferniehirst Castle and Hume Castle.
 She was at Fast Castle in March.
 She went to a meeting at Linlithgow in April and then stayed at Lord Seton's house at Pluscarden.
 According to some sources, Anne gave birth to her daughter Mary in Old Aberdeen in June 1570.

 When Hector Graham betrayed her husband to James Douglas, 4th Earl of Morton, she and her baby escaped to the Continent, sailing with Lord Seton.
 They arrived in Bruges on 31 August 1570.
 Anne sought aid from Pope Pius V and King Philip II of Spain to raise money for her husband's ransom; the Pope gave her four thousand crowns and King Philip sent her six thousands marks.
 It was to no avail.
 Anne would spend the rest of her life as an exile in Flanders, while in 1572, Earl Morton sold her husband to Queen Elizabeth who had him publicly executed at York for treason.

 In Liège while living on a pension provided by King Philip, she wrote and circulated Discours des troubles du Comte du Northumberland.
 She spent the next decade travelling from place to place in Flanders, maintaining contact with the other English Catholic exiles.
 In 1573, English agents described Anne as "one of the principal practitioners at Mechlin".
 In 1576, she was briefly expelled from the territory to placate Queen Elizabeth, but returned shortly afterwards.
 Anne had a meeting with Thomas Morgan, an agent of the captive Mary, Queen of Scots, and at one stage she endeavoured with Francis Englefield to arrange a marriage between Mary and Don John of Austria.

 She left her three oldest daughters behind in England when she escaped after the failed Northern Rebellion.
 They were raised at Petworth by her late husband's brother, Henry Percy who had succeeded as the 8th Earl of Northumberland.
 He was married to Katherine Neville, the eldest daughter of her half-sister, Lucy.
 Her youngest daughter, Mary Percy, who had accompanied her to the Continent, became the second abbess of the Benedictine convent in Brussels which she had herself founded.